fsfe/reuse-tool/README.md

   [debian/copyright](https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/)
   file.

-- Add a comment header to each file that says `Copyright (C) YEAR  NAME`.
-You can be flexible with the format, just make sure that the line starts with `Copyright`.
+- Add a comment header to each file that says `© YEAR  NAME`.
+You can be flexible with the format, just make sure that the line starts with the copyright sign: `©`.
 You can add multiple lines.

 Once you have taken those steps (again, read the actual recommendations for better instructions), you can use this tool to verify whether your project is